 - The model encourages feedback from customers for improvement.

-- You’ll need a highly experienced and a stable team of developers to handle all the complexities.
+- You’ll need highly experienced software developers to handle all the complexities.

 - It’s not applicable for projects with low budgets as the cost of modeling and automated code generation is very high.

 Looking to develop your software in one-third of the time with a very limited budget?
 Look to Lean!

 Across industries, the Lean model is used to reduce development costs, improve quality, increase productivity, and improve customer satisfaction.
 In short, Lean development is the application of Lean principles to development.
 It has 7 main principles, including:

 - Focus on what the customer wants.
 Get rid of anything that doesn’t add value to the customer.

 - Build quality using Lean development tools like pair computer programming and test-driven development.